MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-tile.md

 ---

 # How create a dashboard with the Tile widget in the Web console
-In System Center Operations Manager version 1801, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
+In System Center Operations Manager, the Web console provides a monitoring interface for a management group that can be opened on any computer using any browser that has connectivity to the Web console server.
 The following steps describe how to add a Tile widget to a  dashboard in the new HTML5 Web console.
 It displays a summary tile showing the health and number of alerts for the object that match a criteria.

 ## Add widget to dashboard